-If you know anything about Grant and I, you know that we are teachers.
+If you know anything about Grant and me, you know that we are teachers.
 This is one reason that we are able to travel as much as we do.
 We spend most of our breaks on the road exploring various parts of the world.
 For Spring Break, we combined work and play, spending eight days on a school trip to Italy with EF Tours!

 While it wasn’t necessarily a vacation, it was a great trip.
 On top of enjoying all that we could in Italy, we also were able to share our love of travel with others, further combining our passions for travel and teaching.

-Our school has been working with with EF Tours for a while, but this was our first time traveling with them.
+Our school has been working with EF Tours for a while, but this was our first time traveling with them.
 We’ve been on overnight/out-of-state field trips before and this was by far a MUCH better experience than we’ve had working with other “travel agents.”

 If you are a teacher, student or parent, read on to find out the basics of traveling with EF Tours.